Gutsy Baker

 Strawberries: You can use fresh or frozen.
 Alternatively you can substitute for raspberries or blueberries

 Coconut Sugar: My baking sugar of choice.
 It’s low glycemic and safe on most low carb diets.
-It doesn’t taste like coconut sugar!
+It doesn’t taste like coconut!
 But you can replace this with any other granulated sweetener

 Almond Flour: My go to paleo flour, it is a neutral flavor and adds moisture.
 It unfortunately can’t be substituted